-We are a family of three who lives high in the Rocky Mountains of Colorado.
+We are a family of three who recently moved to the Big Island of Hawaii after living high in the Rocky Mountains of Colorado for many years.

 Here is our story –